ladc/lgsl/doc/vegas.rst

-In addition to the *one-dimensional* integrators in :mod:`integ`, LGSL currently provides a *multidimensional* integrator which uses the VEGAS algorithm in :mod:`vegas_prepare`.
+In addition to the *one-dimensional* integrators in :mod:`integ`, LGSL currently provides a *multidimensional* integrator which uses the VEGAS algorithm in :mod:`vegas`.
 This integrator is a Monte Carlo integration method, which means that the points at which the integrand is evaluated are chosen at random by a random number generator.